ccmucdenver/ccm-docs/docs/alderaan.md

 Work consisting of a very large number of single-core jobs can be also submitted to the [Open Science Grid (OSG)](https://opensciencegrid.org) - log into https://www.osgconnect.net with your CU Denver credentials and follow the instructions to be contacted by OSG staff for an onboarding meeting.

-## Hardware
-* 2048 AMD cores and 16TB memory in 32 compute nodes.
-Each node has 2 AMD EPYC 7502 32 core processors for a total of 64 cores, 512GB DDR4 memory, and dual 960GB SSD.
-The compute nodes are in 8 2U rack-mount drawers, with 4 nodes in each drawer.
-* 2 high-memory GPU nodes, each with 2 AMD EPYC 7502 32 core processors, 2 NVIDIA Tesla A100 GPUs, and 2TB DDR4 memory.
-* Head node with 2 AMD EPYC 7502 32 core processors and 256GB memory.
-* 816TB storage (1PB raw), in 2 storage nodes, each with 2 Intel Xeon( Gold 5215 CPUs  2.50GHz, 196GB memory, and XFS filesystems shared by NFS over Infiniband.
-* HDR100 Infiniband interconnect
-* 10Gb/s ethernet connectivity path from each node to Internet 2

 The cluster was built by [Atipa](https://www.atipa.com) in 2021.

 ## Software